New House speaker passes first test: Avoid shutdown

 Democrats, for their part, are worried that they may find themselves back in a similar position come January.

 “I’m certainly concerned about whether or not this will just be kicking the can down the road,” says Rep. Mikie Sherrill, a New Jersey Democrat and former helicopter pilot.
-But, she adds, “Hope springs eternal.”
+But, she adds, “hope springs eternal.”